HathorNetwork/hathor-wallet/README.md

 `npm start` and it will start running in the browser in http://localhost:3000

+> **NOTE:** to use Hathor Wallet with Ledger, you need to run it in Electron.

 ### To Build

-`npm run buil` and it will create a folder build with the files to use
+`npm run build` and it will create a folder build with the files to use

 ## Server